olivier-heen/lost-in-cvss-translation/README.md

 - ``cvss-conv.sh`` is a regular sh script.

 # TODO
-Discard the associations where the grade is too different before computing the most frequent associations.
+Discard the associations where the score is too different before computing the most frequent associations.
-When several candidate associations exist, peek one according to a heuristic: either minimize the grade difference or minimize the vector "distance".
+When several candidate associations exist, peek one according to a heuristic: either minimize the score difference or minimize the vector "distance".